 - b.
 The points for choices C and D can be plotted using information from the table.
 Moving from choice C to choice D increases your chemistry score by four points but lowers your economics score by four points.
-Therefore, the opportunity cost of increasing your chemistry score by four points is the four point decline in your economics score. - c.
-Choice A might be sensible if the marginal benefits of doing well on the chemistry exam are low relative to the marginal benefits from doing well on the economics exam-for example, the chemistry exam is only a small portion of your grade, but the economics exam is a large portion of your grade; or if you are majoring in economics and don't care much about chemistry; or if you already have an A sewn up in chemistry, but the economics professor will replace a low exam grade with this exam grade.
+Therefore, the opportunity cost of increasing your chemistry score by four points is the decline of four points in your economics score. - c.
+Choice A might be sensible if the marginal benefits of doing well on the chemistry exam are low relative to the marginal benefits from doing well on the economics exam; for example, the chemistry exam is only a small portion of your grade, but the economics exam is a large portion of your grade; or if you are majoring in economics and don't care much about chemistry; or if you already have an A sewn up in chemistry, but the economics professor will replace a low exam grade with this exam grade.

 - 1.11 If the federal government has a fixed budget for medical research, then the opportunity cost of funding more research on heart disease is the reduction in funding for research on other diseases.
 The decision should be made at the margin: To maximize the benefits from government spending on medical research, the last dollar devoted to research on heart disease should result in the same marginal benefit-less disease and fewer deaths-as the last dollar spent on research for other diseases.
 If the additional funding for research on heart disease comes at the expense of other nonmedical research expenditures, then the opportunity cost will be different, but a similar analysis should be conducted. - 1.12 State governments have limited budgets.
 Subsidies paid by governments for prescription drugs use revenue from taxpayers that could be used to pay for other valuable goods and services.
 Nearly all state governments are required to balance their budgets.
-Therefore, increases in spending on one worthwhile program requires either a reduction in spending on another worthwhile program or an increase in taxes.
-One can agree or disagree with the requirement that Medicare programs must cover every drug that has FDA approval.
-Although the requirement increases spending on Medicare at the expense of other government programs, you may believe that such spending is the best use of state governments' scarce resources.
-This is a normative issue. - 1.13 Resources used to reduce pollution are not available for other uses, such as saving lives through medical research, so it is more ethical to take into account the opportunity cost of reducing pollution. - 1.14 Economic systems that do not allow people to keep most of the output they produce do not provide much incentive for people to work hard.
+Therefore, increases in spending on one worthwhile program require either a reduction in spending on another worthwhile program or an increase in taxes.
+One can agree or disagree with a state's decision to provide expensive drugs only to patients with the most serious illnesses.
+This is a normative issue and your response to the program depends on how you evaluate the trade-offs involved. - 1.13 Resources used to reduce pollution are not available for other uses, such as saving lives through medical research, so it is more ethical to take into account the opportunity cost of reducing pollution. - 1.14 Economic systems that do not allow people to keep most of the output they produce do not provide much incentive for people to work hard.
 Unfortunately, experience has shown that people are more self-interested and less altruistic than would be necessary for the system used in Oz to work in the real world.